BookedUp/app/README.md

 ## Features

-### Host
+### Accommodation Management
-- **Manage Accoommodations:** Hosts can create, edit, and delete accommodarions for their available spaces or services.
+- **Create, Read, Update, and Delete (CRUD):** Manage accommodations, supporting hosts in creating, editing, and deleting their available spaces or services.

-- **Booking Confirmation:** Receive and confirm bookings from guests.
+### Booking Management
+- **Confirmation System:** Handle booking confirmations and notifications between hosts and guests.
-- **Notifications:** Get real-time updates on reservations and important information.
+- **Real-time Updates:** Provide real-time updates on reservations and important information.

+### User and System Analytics
+- **User Profile Management:** Allow guests and hosts to maintain profiles with booking history and preferences.
 - **System Analytics:** Access analytics and reports for accommodation engagements.

-### Guest
-- **Discover:** Browse through available accommodations, book appointments, and receive confirmation.
-- **User Profile:** Maintain a profile with booking history and preferences.
-- **Notifications:** Get real-time updates on booking status and important information.

-### Admin
+### Administration
-- **User Management:** Monitor and manage user accounts, including hosts and guests.
+- **User and Accommodation Oversight:** Admins can monitor and manage user accounts and accommodations.
-- **Accommodation Management:** Monitor and manage accommodations, including new and changed.
-- **Review System:** Admins can oversee and moderate reviews and ratings.
+- **Review System Oversight:** Admins can oversee and moderate reviews and ratings.

 ## Installation